 Before starting a physical education class or a team sport, make sure the teacher or coach understands that exercise can trigger asthma symptoms.

-Ensure your child's emotional well-being by reassuring that asthma doesn't have to slow?him or her?down or make?him or her?different from other children.
+Ensure your child's emotional well-being by reassuring that asthma doesn't have to slow them down or make them different from other children.

 Controlling asthma through the years

 Having asthma doesn't mean having less fun than other teens.
-It is important for your teen to tell his or her friends about their triggers.
+It is important for your teen to tell their friends about their triggers.

 News & Publications